learn-academy-2023-hotel/week-5-assessment/interview-questions.md

-4. What are the 5 HTTP verbs?
-What are they important?
+4. What is a gem?

   Your answer: